-As described in detail in the group management report (please see Page 38 onwards), the company had to contend with the recession across large parts of Europe in the third and fourth quarters in particular.
-The preference shares reached their annual low at € 50.41 on October 31, 2012.
-On November 27, 2012, the HORNBACH Group reduced its sales and earnings forecast for 2012/2013 as a whole to account for the increasingly subdued economic backdrop.
-The general public was informed by ad-hoc announcement that consolidated sales would most probably match the previous year's figure of € 3.2 billion and that operating earnings would fall short of the record figure of € 169 million posted for the 2011/2012 financial year.
-The capital market had clearly already priced the profit warning into its expectations beforehand.
-The HOLD-ING preference share lacked positive momentum to break out of its sideways motion within a corridor of between € 53 and € 56.
+As described in detail in the group management report (please see Page 36 onwards), HORNBACH had to contend with the recession across large parts of Europe in the third and fourth quarters in particular.
+On November 27, 2012, the company reduced its sales and earnings forecast for 2012/2013 as a whole to account for the increasingly subdued economic backdrop.
+The general public was informed by ad-hoc announcement that consolidated sales would most probably match the previous year's figure of € 3.0 billion and that operating earnings would fall short of the record figure of € 128 million posted for the 2011/2012 financial year.
+In the wake of this profit warning, the Baumarkt share price dipped slightly, reaching its annual low at € 24.20 on December 10, 2012.
 This situation was exacerbated by investors' more pessimistic overall assessment of growth prospects in the European DIY sector.
 Unfavorable weather conditions in the 2012/2013 winter, which significantly impaired customer demand at DIY stores and garden centers, also played a part in attracting investors' interest towards other sectors.
-The preference share of HORNBACH HOLDING AG closed at € 55.28 on the balance sheet date on February 28, 2013.
-That corresponded to a 4.4% decline in the share price over the twelvemonth period.
-Compared with the buoyant lead indices, that represented an unsatisfactory performance for investors with short-term engagements.
+The Baumarkt share thus lacked momentum to break out of its sideways motion.
+It reached its annual high at € 26.40 on February 5, 2013.
+On the balance sheet date on February 28, 2013, the share closed at € 26.00, thus posting growth of 3.2% over the twelve-month period.

-It was a different story for investors with long-term investment horizons.
-Anyone who bought the preference share at the beginning of March 2003, for example, and then kept it in the portfolio for ten years would have been pleased to see annual average share price growth of 11.3%.
-By reinvesting the dividend, they could have achieved 14.8% growth a year with the HOLDING preference share.
-Given these figures, it is clear that our stock is mostly to be found in the portfolios of socalled value investors, a group which has accompanied our company over decades in some cases.
-They particularly trust the company's management, the quality and sustainability of its unmistakable business model, and our market position in Germany and eight other European countries.
+The performance of the HORNBACH-Baumarkt-AG stock over a long-term investment horizon was notably more attractive.
+Anyone who bought the security at the beginning of March 2003, for example, and then kept it in the portfolio for ten years would have been pleased to see annual average share price growth of 9.9%.
+By reinvesting the dividend, they could have achieved 15.2% growth a year with the Baumarkt share.
+Given these figures, it is clear that our share is mostly to be found in the portfolios of so-called value investors, a group which has accompanied our company over decades in some cases.
+They particularly trust the company's management, the quality and sustainability of its unmistakable business model. and our market position in Germany and eight other European countries.
 Not only that, HORNBACH can point to a stable financial structure, a further increase in its equity ratio, and high cash holdings, factors that meet the investment needs of investors keen on safety and stability.